diogoalves12/LDTS-Project/README.md

 - **Problem in context:** The **Minesweeper** game is complex, involving a lot of components, and so we need to organize our code the best way possible.
 As the complexity of the game increases, we need a simple structure.
 To ensure that the code is easy to maintain, extend, and read.
-A well-structured code makes it easier to debug add new features.
+A well-structured code makes it easier to debug and add new features.

 - **The Pattern:** The **MVC (Model-VIew-Controller)** pattern is ideal for this situation.